WHEN TO CONTACT THE CLERGY

-There are many occasions when clergy can be of enormous help to individuals and families, sharing joys and sorrows, and offering spiritual support during crises.
-Here are some of the times when you should contact clergy.
+There are many occasions when clergy can be of support, sharing your joys and sorrows, and offering spiritual support during crises.
+Here are just a few — please reach out …

 Before going to the hospital